Graduate Alumni Profiles

 Dissertation: Staging the Supernatural

 Michael Boecherer is an Associate Professor of English at Suffolk County Community College (Riverhead).
 He has served his campus as Honors Coordinator (2012-2013), and is currently Chair of the Humanities Department (2013-present).
 He received his M.A. in English Literature from the University of Connecticut (2002) and his Ph.D. from the State University of New York - Stony Brook (2007), specializing in Renaissance Literature, Shakespeare, and early modern religion and superstition.
 Prof. Boecherer has published and given numerous papers on the original staging techniques associated with Shakespeare's theater.
 He interned at Globe Research (London), subsequently earned an NEH grant to study original staging practices at both Shakespeare's Globe Theatre (London) and Blackfriar's Playhouse (Staunton, Virginia), and currently serves as Editor-in-Chief and webmaster for the online journal This Rough Magic (www.thisroughmagic.org).
 Prof. Boecherer regularly teaches courses in developmental writing, composition, technical writing, introduction to literature, logic, mythology, Shakespeare, and British Literature (early and modern).
+He is a 2019 recipient of the SUNY Chancellor's Award for Excellence in Teaching.

 EMMA BRINKMEYER, PHD, 2016